tldr-pages/tldr/pages/windows/query.md

 `query session`

-- Display current user sessions on a remote computer:
+- Display the current user sessions on a remote computer:

 `query session /server:{{hostname}}`